West Country union champions

 Angela Tuckett was born in 1906 in Clifton, Bristol to prosperous Quaker parents.
 Her father ran the family law firm.
 The family had a radical background with Angela’s aunt, Enid Stacy, a well-known socialist.

-In 1923 Angela became the first female law student in Bristol and using the family firm, she gained her articles and became a solicitor in a professional ran almost completely by men.
+In 1923 Angela became the first female law student to attend Bristol University.
+Using the family firm, she gained her articles and became a solicitor in a professional environment, run almost completely by men.
 She joined the Communist Party in 1929 as the economy was crashing and unemployment rising.
 She supported the hunger marches that often led to clashes with the police such as the one in Bristol in 1932.

 Angela was a keen hockey player and in 1931 was selected to play for England.
 When playing in Berlin in 1935 she refused to give the Nazi salute and possibly as a consequence was dropped from the team and never played for her country again.
 She became more politically active and supported the fight against Franco’s fascists in Spain.
 She loved music and arts and helped form Bristol Unity Players that put on theatre through the war.
 She moved to London to become Head of the Legal Department at the National Council for Civil Liberties (now Liberty) before joining The Daily Worker as legal adviser, reporter and sub-editor.